 Recipients will be responsible for sending a higher resolution of winning artwork, reviewing and signing Native Works license agreement, and providing current address for the Native Works Team to remit payment of award before May 29th.

 If you have any questions about the art call please email firstname.lastname@example.org.

 We are asking for artwork that can be used by Native Works in the 2019 collection to convey the message of how the work we make now becomes seeds for the future generations.

 The vision of Native Works:

 Native Works is a workforce development program and social enterprise.
 We exist to better Seattle’s homeless Native American community by providing guidance and mentorship in relearning employment skills.
 Native Works honors native tradition while fostering a healthier native future by crafting authentic Native American jewelry and art.

 Overview of the Native Works Program

 Workforce development is tricky when committed to helping some of the most vulnerable of our community.
-We’ve created Native Works to be a trauma informed and indigenous aware vocational rehabilitation, meaning our Apprentices benefit from a great deal of compassion and understanding for where they are coming from and experiences they’ve had.
+We’ve created Native Works to be a trauma-informed and indigenous aware vocational rehabilitation, meaning our Apprentices benefit from a great deal of compassion and understanding for where they are coming from and experiences they’ve had.
 Each Apprentice receives support and mentorship through the program and is paid hourly for the beautiful work they do.
 Product development is on a rotation basis, so there are always new pieces to create and new learning opportunities.
-Witnessing the transformation our Apprentices experience through art is one of the best parts of this program.
+Witnessing the transformation of our Apprentices experience through art is one of the best parts of this program.